 20 Campaigns | 0 Loved campaigns

 Many people and animals urgently need water.

-The alarming statistics as at 6 January 2020
+Example 1: The alarming bushfire statistics of 6 January 2020

 Six times the Californian nightmare bushfires.